 Herbal Medicine: sometimes referred to as Botanical Medicine, is the use of herbs for their medicinal or therapeutic properties.
 The study of herbs dates back over 5000 years ago to ancient Sumerians and Egyptians.
 The first Chinese herbal book, the Shennong Bencao Jing, was compiled during the Han Dynasty and is considered the oldest book on Oriental herbal medicine.
 In modern times, the World Health Organization (WHO) estimates that 80 percent of the world's population presently uses herbal medicine for some aspect of primary health care.
 Herbal medicine focuses on restoring harmony internally by strengthening the patient's natural defense mechanisms and allowing the body to heal itself.
 Herbal remedies can treat many common complaints such as digestive disorders, pain, obesity, fever, sore throat, colds, and more.

-Other Complementary Therapies include: Stress Management, Health Education, Massage Therapy, Nutritional Counseling, and workshops on various topics.
+Other Complementary Therapies include: Stress relief and management tools, Health Education, Nutritional Counseling based on oriental medicine principles and workshops on various topics.

-Shenandoah Health Assoc, LLC Acupuncture and Herbal Medicine Clinic
+Shenandoah Health Assoc Acupuncture and Herbal Medicine Clinic

 Phone: +1 540 667-7007+1 540 667-7007

-Or use our contact form in contacts page
+Or use our contact form on the contacts page